Reports say Nissan’s Ghosn questioned over financial reports

-TOKYO (AP) — Japanese media say Carlos Ghosn, Nissan Motor Co. chairman, is being questioned by Tokyo prosecutors on suspicion he falsified his financial reports.
+TOKYO (AP) — Japanese media reported Monday that Tokyo prosecutors are questioning Carlos Ghosn, the man credited with helping engineer a remarkable turnaround at Nissan Motor Co., over allegations he underreported millions of dollars in income.

-Nissan said Monday it was looking into the reports, while prosecutors declined comment.
+Nissan, based in Yokohama, said it was looking into the reports and planned a news conference later in the day.
+It gave no other details, while prosecutors declined comment.

-The Asahi newspaper said Ghosn submitted voluntarily to questioning about suspected violations of financial and exchange regulations.
+The Asahi newspaper said Ghosn, who is chairman of Nissan, submitted voluntarily to questioning about suspected violations of financial and exchange regulations.
 The national broadcaster NHK and Kyodo carried similar reports.

 Asahi said Ghosn is suspected of failing to report hundreds of millions of yen (millions of dollars) in income.